As far as versatile ingredients go, countless culinary arts the world over have come to rely on the nutrition and tangy spice of the bell pepper.

 While human beings so often are advised to get their five portions of fruit and vegetables daily, this is far in excess of what a dog would need to eat to get the same nutritional rewards – even for the largest and most hungry of pooches.

-In fact, dogs have digestive systems so different to our own that trying to eat the same amount of fruit and vegetables as we do makes them more unwell than reinvigorated.
+Dogs have digestive systems so different from our own that trying to eat the same amount of fruit and vegetables as we do makes them more unwell than reinvigorated.

 It can be easy to forget this sometimes, so used are we to considering our dogs as one of the family.